JetBrains/Qodana/topics/qodana-yaml.md

 The default value is `10000`.

-## Clone Finder license override
+## Clone Finder license overrides

-[//]: # "You need to specify license overrides when...."

-[//]: # "Clarify!"
+[//]: # "Check if the new parameters are implemented"

-When Clone Finder default license compatibility matrix suits your needs, you don't need any license overrides provided in `qodana.yaml`.
+You need license overrides when you want to stop seeing warnings about certain mismatched licenses in Clone Finder's reports.
+For example, Clone Finder's default license compatibility matrix specifies that a queried project with the **GPL-3.0-only** license may not use code from projects with the **ISC** license.
+That's why Qodana Clone Finder will show a warning for duplicate code fragments with such mismatched licenses.
+However, if your legal advisor says it is OK, you can specify to ignore warnings for this specific license in reference projects.
+You can do so in the UI report via the Problem explorer or directly in `qodana.yaml` as shown in the example below.

 ```yaml
 version: 1.0